These South Side Chicago Neighborhoods Offer Something for Everyone

 The Museum of Science and Industry offers families engaging science experiences meant to inspire the next generation of innovators.
 It’s the only remaining building from the 1893 World’s Fair and is the largest science center in the Western Hemisphere.
 Not far from the Museum of Science and Industry is the home of former President, Barack Obama.

-When it comes time to find places to get outside and play, Hyde Park is near 57th Street Beach offering fantastic views of Chicago’s skyline.
+When it comes time to find places to get outside and play in Chicago, Hyde Park is a great option.
+Located near 57th Street Beach this of severalseveral South Side Chicago Neighborhoods offering fantastic views of Chicago’s skyline.
 The 57th Street Beach is located in Jackson Park and can be accessed from the Museum of Science and Industry via the pedestrian underpass at Lake Shore Drive.

 Also located in this South Side Chicago Neighborhood is the ever-popular Chicago Playpen, an indoor all-in-one play space for families with young children.
 While the Chicago Playpen is widely known for planning themed birthday parties, classes are offered for babies, toddlers, children, and preteens.